GenoMixer/Myeloid-Panel-Coverage/README.md

 ## Usage
-1. Change directory to the MiSeq flowcell folder of the current sequencing run for which the coverage analysis should be run.
+1. Change directory to the MiSeq flowcell folder of the current sequencing run for which the coverage analysis should be run:

 ```bash
 cd "/mnt/nas-5268189/ifh-rechenzentrum1/illumina/MiSeqOutput/"
 ```

 2. Create a samplesheet with the corresponding samples and targeted genes as depicted here.
 First column with sample ids should be tab seperated and the corresponding genes comma seperated.
-The file should be named as following "Run_" + "Date" + "_Genliste.txt" and stored in the toplevel directory of the flowcell folder.
+The file should be named as following "Run_" + "Date" + "_Genliste.txt" and stored in the toplevel directory of the flowcell folder:

 ```bash
 57204	ASXL1,TP53,RUNX1,IDH1,IDH2